teticio/terraform-binderhub/README.md

 Note that currently all the ports between 30000 and 40000 are opened in the security group, as the Binderhub and Jupyterhub ports are not known a priori*.
 The respective ports can be found in ```~/binderhub_port``` and ```~/jupyterhub_port``` and Terraform could be configured to only open these, but this would require a second "apply".

-At the end of the ```bootstrap.sh``` is a commented out section that allows you to install Binderhub from a forked repo for testing purposes.

 \* While it is possible to configure the Jupterhub port, it doesn't appear to be possible to do this with the Binderhub port.